LennonLab/MicrobialBiodiversityTheory/paper/Introduction.md

 ##P5: Here, we...
 **S1:** Here, we test the SAD prediction of METE using the largest compilation of microbial community data ever assembled from publicly available sources.
 **S2:** These data include 20,216 sites of bacterial, archaeal, and microscopic fungal communities from the Earth Microbiome Project, the Human Microbiome Project, and community datasets from Argonne National Laboratory's metagenomic server MG-RAST.
-**S3:** We use the maximum-likelihood prediction for the Broken Stick model as an additional MaxEnt prediction for the SAD based on *N* and *S* (Haegeman and Loreau 2011).
+**S3:** We use the maximum-likelihood prediction for the Broken Stick model as an additional MaxEnt prediction for the SAD based on *N* and *S* (Haegeman and Etienne 2010).
 **S4:** We compare these MaxEnt predictions to microbial SADs as previously done in studies of macroscopic plants and animals (e.g., White et al. 2012, Xiao et al. 2014).
 **S5:** In demonstrating previously undocumented failure of METE to predict microbial SADs, we suggest a more appropriate MaxEnt model for SADs characterized by a "rare biosphere", i.e., a MaxEnt form of the Zipf-distribution.